Breaking down digital barriers for physical and cognitive disabilities

-With around 15% of the global population currently living with some form of disability – a number expected to reach 2 billion by 2050 – the challenge to make all kinds of spaces accessible for different types of disabilities is expansive.
+With around 15% of the global population currently living with some form of disability – a number expected to reach 2 billion by 2050 – it’s a formidable challenge to make all kinds of spaces accessible for different types of disabilities.
+Indeed, these statistics show that disabilities transcend the physical world, landing firmly in the digital realm where the most work must be done.

-This blog series will broaden your understanding of inclusivity, exploring ways to dismantle both physical and non-physical barriers faced by people with disabilities.
-First, let’s clarify the definitions of various disability types to enhance our understanding.
+This blog series is designed to enhance your understanding of inclusivity.
+It explores ways to dismantle physical and non-physical barriers faced by people with disabilities, including the physically challenged.
+Let’s clarify the definitions of various disability types to deepen our understanding.

-Disabilities vary greatly in nature, severity, and impact on an individual’s life.
-They are categorized into several types, each including a range of specific conditions:
+Disabilities vary significantly in nature, severity, and impact on an individual’s life.
+They’re categorized into several types, each including a range of specific conditions:

-1. Physical disabilities: These affect a person’s mobility or dexterity, including common physical disabilities like spinal cord injuries, amputations, or cerebral palsy.
+1. Physical disabilities: These affect mobility or dexterity, including common physical disabilities like spinal cord injuries, amputations, or cerebral palsy.

 2. Mobility impairments: Mobility impairments are a type of physical disability, but not all physical disabilities are mobility impairments.
-Mobility impairments refer to conditions that limit a person’s ability to move around freely and easily.
-These impairments can range from mild difficulties with movement to complete paralysis.
+Mobility impairments limit a person’s ability to move around freely and easily.
+These impairments can range from mild physical difficulties with movement to complete paralysis.

-3. Sensory disabilities: These involve impairments in one of the senses, such as hearing loss or visual impairments.
+3. Sensory disabilities involve impairments in one of the senses, such as hearing loss or visual impairments.

 4. Cognitive disabilities: These affect a person’s intellectual functioning and include conditions like traumatic brain injury, Down syndrome, or dementia.